locize/locizify/README.md

 Drop the locizify script onto your website and it will automatically start to segment your content and connect it to your [locize](http://locize.com) project.
 Translating your content was never easier.

-Just drop the following line to your header to deliever your content in any language:
+Just drop the following line to your header to deliver your content in any language:

 ```html
 <script id="locizify" projectid="[PROJECT_ID]" apikey="[API_KEY]" referencelng="[LNG]" fallbacklng="[LNG]" src="https://cdn.locize.io/locizify.min.js" />